 Statistics, Ph.D.

-A total of 63 semester hours of approved course work built around a core of ten three-credit courses.
-The remaining 33 credit hours are comprised of 3 hours of Doctoral seminar, 12 hours of Dissertation Preparation and 18 hours of elective courses.
+A minimum of 60 semester hours of approved course work built around a core of 10 three-credit courses.
+The remaining 30 credit hours must include 3 hours of Doctoral seminar, at least 12 hours of Dissertation Preparation and at least 12 hours of STAT elective courses at the 700+ level.

 Core Courses (30 hours)